Jean Paul Gaultier: Actor

+Costume designer

 Personal life

 Gaultier had always had an interest in fashion.
 In school, he found himself at odds with his classmates; though he did not fit in, they nonetheless wanted him to do drawings for them.

 Uneasy with his sexuality, he was reassured when he learnt that some of the iconic fashion designers were also gay or bisexual, as he wanted to work in fashion himself.
 He met his partner Francis Menuge, who helped him to get established and start running shows.
 Gaultier and Menuge both learned about AIDS during its advent, and both were tested.
 Menuge was HIV positive, and both Gaultier and Menuge's parents looked after him until his death from AIDS.

-In recent years, Gaultier has focused less on fashion to wear, and more on haute couture and putting on shows.